On August 24, 2022, President Biden announced a three-part plan for federal student loan debt relief.

 Temporary adjustments to the current Public Service Loan Forgiveness program have been proposed to allow more payments to qualify for forgiveness.
 The deadline for applying for forgiveness is October 31.
 Find more information about this program.

 Review the Federal Student Aid Office's FAQ page.
-There will be more details announced in the coming weeks.
-To be notified when the process has officially opened, sign up at the Department of Education subscription page.
+To be notified of updates, sign up at the Department of Education subscription page.

 Beware of Student Loan Forgiveness Scams